OpenMx/OpenMx/docs/source/GeneticEpi_Path.rst

 Alternative Models: an AE Model
 -------------------------------

 To evaluate the significance of each of the model parameters, nested submodels are fit in which the parameters of interest are fixed to zero.
-If the likelihood ratio test between the two models is significant, the parameter that is dropped from the model significantly contributes to the variance of the phenotype in question.
+If the likelihood ratio test between the two models (one including the parameter and the other not) is significant, the parameter that is dropped from the model significantly contributes to the variance of the phenotype in question.
 Here we show how we can fit the AE model as a submodel with a change in two ``mxPath`` commands.
 First, we define a new model 'AEModel' with 'ACEModel' as its first argument.  ``ACEModel`` included the common parts of the model, necessary for both MZ and DZ group.
 Next we re-specify the path from **C1** to **bmi1** to be fixed to zero, and do the same for the path from **C2** to **bmi2**.
 We need to respecify the mzModel and the dzModel, so that they are now built with the changed paths from the common ``AEModel``.
 We can run this model in the same way as before, by combining the objective functions of the two groups and generate similar summaries of the results.

 .. code-block:: r